-The survey, completed by 498 MCC members, shows a feeling positive about the overall state of affairs in Manitoba.
-Over 70% say things in the province are going in the right direction and almost 60% say they are likely to experience at a minimum slow but steady growth this year.
-About a quarter of members say they are likely to hire additional staff in the year ahead with only a fraction (<10%) saying they are likely to downsize.
+The survey, completed by 498 MCC members, reflects overall positive feelings about the state of affairs in Manitoba.
+More than 70% of respondents agree that the province is headed in the right direction, and almost 60% say that their business is likely to experience, at a minimum, slow, but steady growth in 2018.
+About one-quarter of members say they are likely to hire additional staff in the year ahead, and only a fraction (<10%) say they are likely to downsize.

 The positive outlook does not mean there are not challenges ahead.
-Members see staffing, either retaining good staff or hiring qualified, skilled staff, as a major challenge over the coming year.
-Other obstacles to business growth often noted by members include the rising costs of doing business (i.e., business inputs and wages); government red tape and taxation levels.
+Members see staffing — either retaining good staff or hiring qualified, skilled staff — as a major challenge in the coming year.
+Other obstacles to business growth noted by members include the rising costs of doing business (i.e., business inputs and wages); government red tape, and taxation levels.

-Members may have a positive outlook about Manitoba currently, but there is a feeling amongst the membership more can be done at the provincial government level to improve the economic climate in the province.
-Slightly over half of members (54%) feel Manitoba’s business climate is competitive with other provinces.
-Three important actions are frequently suggested by members to improve the business climate in Manitoba.
+Although members have a positive outlook about Manitoba, there is a sense among the MCC membership that more can be done at the provincial government level to improve the economic climate in the province.
+Slightly more than half of responding members (54%) agree that Manitoba’s business climate is competitive with other provinces, and members frequently recommend three important actions to improve the business climate.
 They are:

 - Reduce government regulation and red tape;